btmartin721/ClineHelpR/README.md

 First, the Phi plot that Gompert et al. made in some of their papers.
 In this plot, Phi is the Probability of P1 ancestry, and the Probability of P0 ancestry is 1 - Phi.
 Phi is plotted on the Y-axis and hybrid index on the X-axis.

-Here is an example of a Phi plot that ClinePlotR can make:
+Here is an example of a Phi plot that ClinePlotR can make (*sensu* Gompert et al., 2012b):

 <img src="img/eatt_genes_hiXphi_alphaAndBeta.png" width="60%">